 In Brooklyn, his first assignment, he was eventually appointed to help the porter, the friar who answers the door and interacts with visitors on behalf of the Franciscan community.
 It was there at the door, in New York parishes for 14 years, then in Detroit for 30 years, that Casey would make his mark, counseling people and praying for their healing.
 Healing came to many.

 Casey personally interacted with thousands of visitors over his career.
 In fact, most of those had come to the Capuchin Franciscan monasteries specifically to talk with Casey, whose healing reputation had spread.
 Today, families keep living memories of him.

 Visiting Detroit’s Solanus Casey Center one day in August of this year, Shirley Smitz tells the story of her miraculous life.
 “I had a deadly kidney disease when I was 6,” Smitz, now in her 60s, explains.
 After she had received six transfusions without remission, her mother, Mary Waters, came to St. Bonaventure to ask for Casey’s prayers.

 Mary, now elderly, sits close by, occasionally nodding in agreement as Smitz continues: “After my mother returned to the hospital, there was a doctor’s examination.
 The doctors came out and said, ‘Mrs. Waters, your daughter is well.
 It’s gone!’
 The doctors didn’t know how it happened.”
 There are hundreds of miraculous stories connected to Father Casey in Detroit.

 Solanus had no charisma at all!
-He had that love and compassion—people just sensed it; they were drawn to him.
+He had that love and compassion.

 “He was a very humble and simple man,” says Capuchin Brother Richard, “and people were very attracted to that.
 They knew that he was a man who had the gift of healing . . . not only physical healing, but spiritual and relational healing.”
 Physical healing didn’t always come, he adds—Casey was no magician.